Posts Tagged: U.S. Treasury

 The U.S. Treasury Department has notified a former compliance chief at MoneyGram International Inc. that he may face a fine of up to $5 million over the money-transfer company’s previously admitted failures to monitor transactions properly for illicit activity.… Continue Reading

-The people at the DOJ in charge of FCPA enforcement get help from the Egmont Group, they say.… Continue Reading
+The people at the DOJ in charge of FCPA enforcement get help from the Egmont Group, they say.
+The feds describe Egmont as part of the international infrastructure by which enforcement agencies share information and help each other develop evidence to prosecute financial crimes, such as money laundering, tax evasion, and graft.… Continue Reading

 A new wind may be blowing at the DOJ.
 Its tentative deal with JP Morgan indicates a willingness to take a tougher attitude on remediation.
 The DOJ is asking for a big payment, $13 billion, but the really big news is that DOJ reportedly hasn’t dropped the criminal investigations and will require the bank to admit wrongdoing.… Continue Reading